zulip/zulip/docs/bots-guide.md

       INFO:requests.packages.urllib3.connectionpool:Starting new HTTP connection (1): localhost
       ```

     * Congrats!
-Now, your bot should be ready to test on the streams you've subscribed it to.
+Now, your bot should be ready to test.

 ### Testing the helloworld bot

 * The `helloworld` bot is a simple bot that responds with a 'beep boop'
   when queried.
 It can be used as a template to build more complex
   bots.
-* Go to a stream your bot is subscribed to.
-Talk to the bot by
+* In a stream and topic of your choice, type `@<your bot name>`.
-  typing `@<your bot name>` followed by some commands.
-If the bot is
-  the `helloworld` bot, you should expect the bot to respond with
+  The `helloworld` bot should respond with "beep boop".
-  "beep boop".

 ### Testing a bot's output